Hannah, Jill, John, or The Johnson Family. No mixed-message posts.

 Use these when planning the week.

-These are starting points, not scripts to publish unchanged.
-Pick the example that matches the week’s persona, capture the real footage, then keep the CTA direct.
+These are starting points.
+Do not publish them unchanged.
+Pick the example that matches the week’s persona, film the real footage, then keep the CTA direct.

 Meet Your Coach